contentauth/c2pa-python/docs/native-resources-management.md

 - `_release()` can be called more than once (via `close()` then `__del__`, or multiple `close()` calls).
 Make sure it handles being called on an already-cleaned-up object.
 Setting attributes to `None` after closing them is the standard pattern.

 - Calling `c2pa_free` directly is not recommended. `ManagedResource` handles this.
-If the pointer is freed manually and `ManagedResource` frees it again, the process crashes (double-free).
+A redundant free of an already-released pointer is not a crash: the native pointer registry rejects an untracked address without touching memory and returns `-1`. `ManagedResource` relies on this guard so the consume-and-swap failure path can free eagerly without risking a double-free.
+Still, do not free manually — the lifecycle owns the pointer and bypassing it defeats the state checks.

 - If a subclass inherits from both `ManagedResource` and an ABC like `ContextProvider`, and both define a property with the same name (e.g. `is_valid`), Python resolves it using the MRO.
 The parent listed first in the class definition wins.
 If the ABC is listed first, Python finds the abstract property before the concrete one and raises `TypeError: Can't instantiate abstract class`.
 Always list the class with the concrete implementation first (e.g. `class Context(ManagedResource, ContextProvider)`, not `class Context(ContextProvider, ManagedResource)`).